 2. Research your target companies for job hunting

-You may be passed that school phase, but doing your homework is still as important.
+You may be past that school phase, but doing your homework is still as important.
 When you have figured out what you want, research about the hiring companies.
 Gain a better understanding of their needs, if you are qualified enough and how you will be able to fulfill them.
 A great way is to investigate a company’s website.
 This will give you all the information about their work environment, company’s culture, product and services, benefits and salary range, and what questions they commonly ask in their interviews.

 3. Always plan ahead